 #1.
 Cyber Security

 Everyone in business is aware that network security is crucial.
 No one is safe, yet many smaller companies feel that they aren’t targets, or that a good anti-virus program is enough.
 It takes more than that.
-Companies should have multiple layers of security: firewalls, filters, encryption, intrusion detection, and more.
+Companies should have multiple layers of security: firewall freeware, filters, encryption, intrusion detection, and more.
 But you could go beyond immediate concerns to assume a leadership role in business security.

 One Gartner report says that companies spent $75 billion on security last year.
 Partner with security companies and take part in the initiative to share business resources in the battle against cybercrime.
 This creates the impression that you have a committed company that can be trusted.